1993 New Zealand electoral reform referendum

 An electoral reform referendum on whether to replace the first-past-the-post voting system with mixed-member proportional representation was held in New Zealand on Saturday, 6 November 1993, in conjunction with that year's general election.
+This was follow-up to a referendum to test public sentiment that had been held in 1992.
+The 1992 referendum represented the first tangible governmental step towards electoral reform.

+The results of the 1993 referendum overwhelmingly supported change and selected MMP as the preferred electoral system to replace FPP.
 The "Yes" side prevailed with 53.86% of the vote.
 The 1996 general election was the first to use the new mixed-member proportional system.
+The use of MMP was re-confirmed in a 2011 referendum.